What is Regulation 7, and how can Automist meet its requirements?

 Regulation 7 provides guidance on materials and workmanship, i.e. the use of the appropriate materials for a construction and how those who are working on the building must behave in a workmanlike manner.
 It outlines a number of ways to assess the suitability of a material for use for a specific purpose.
 'Building a Safer Future: An Independent Review of Building Regulations and Fire Safety' by Dame Judith Hackitt contained a diagram that outlined the process.

 Automist and Regulation 7

-The assessment of the Automist nozzles to BS 8663-1 can be found here: Electronic nozzles and BS 8663-1
+- Read more about Automist nozzles and BS 8663-1 - Electronic nozzles and BS 8663-1

 Disclaimer: This information is not intended to be a comprehensive guide to all of the aspects of the building regulations but rather a useful source of background information.
-Whilst every care has been taken to ensure that the contents of this document are correct at the time of publication, it should never be used as any form of substitution for the guidance documents.
-Plumis shall be under no liability whatsoever in respect to the contents of this document.
+Whilst every care has been taken to ensure that the contents of this post are correct at the time of publication, it should never be used as any form of substitution for the guidance documents.
+Plumis shall be under no liability whatsoever in respect to the contents of this post.
 It should be noted that there may be specific additional requirements dependent upon local authority building regulations and/or fire authority.